ibireme/yyjson/doc/BuildAndTest.md

 # Compile-time Options
-yyjson supports some compile-time options, you can define these macros as `1` to disable some features at compile-time.
+This library provides various compile-time options that can be defined as 1 to disable specific features during compilation.

 ● **YYJSON_DISABLE_READER**<br/>
-Define it as 1 to disable the JSON reader.<br/>
+Define this as 1 to disable the JSON reader.<br/>
 This will disable these functions at compile-time:
 ```c
 yyjson_read_opts()